polterguy/polterguy.github.io/documentation/magic/index.md

 ## Endpoints

-The project also contains a whole range of endpoints, or _"middle ware"_ parts, that the system itself relies upon to function.
+Magic contains a whole range of endpoints, or _"middle ware"_ parts, that the system itself relies upon to function.
 You can play around with these endpoints by using the _"Endpoints"_ menu item in your dashboard, ensure you show your system endpoints, while filtering on _"magic/system"_.
-Most of these endpoints are for internal use through the Magic dashboard, and should as a general rule of thumb _not_ be consumed directly by you - But some of these endpoints are useful for things such as implementing authentication and authorisation in your own frontends as you consume Magic.
+Most of these endpoints are for internal use through the Magic dashboard, and should as a general rule of thumb _not_ be consumed directly by you - But some of these endpoints are useful for things such as implementing authentication and authorisation in your own frontend as you consume Magic.

+Notice, all endpoints that requires authorization of some sort assumes a valid JWT token is transmitted in the `Authorization` HTTP header as a _"Bearer"_ type of token, and if not, the user will not be allowed to invoke the endpoint, and an HTTP status code of 401 will be returned.
+To retrieve a JWT token use the `magic/system/auth/authenticate` endpoint documented further down in this document.

 ### Authentication and authorisation endpoints

 These are the endpoints related to the authentication and authorisation parts of Magic.
 You can find their Hyperlambda files in the _"system/auth"_ folder.
-These endpoints are typically useful for you as you implement your own authentication logic in your own frontends.
+These endpoints are typically useful for you as you implement your own authentication logic in your own custom frontend.

 #### GET magic/system/auth/authenticate